-Xavier Pagès-Corella studied in Barcelona Conservatory and Liceu Conservatory where he graduated in piano with Margarita Serrat and Montserrat Almirall, composition with Salvador Pueyo and conducting with Albert Argudo.
-In 2000 he was admitted in the Conservatory of Vienna, where he studied conducting with Georg Mark and Reinhard Schwarz.
-He also has attended several conducting and composition marsterclasses, in which he has worked with conductors such as Ovidiu Balan, Robert Gutter, Manuel Hernández Silva, Collin Metters, Antoni Ros Marbà and composers such as Carles Guinovart and Albert Sardà.
-In 2008 he met Joan Guinjoan, who became one of his main mentors.
+Xavier Pagès-Corella, born in Sant Pere de Ribes (Barcelona) in 1971, studied piano with Margarita Serrat and Montserrat Almirall, and composition with Salvador Pueyo at the Conservatory of Liceu, and he graduated with honors in conducting with Albert Argudo at the Conservatory of Barcelona.
+In 2000 he was admitted to the Conservatory of Vienna, where he studied conducting with Georg Mark and Reinhard Schwarz.
+He also has attended several conducting and composition courses in which he has studied with conductors such as Ovidiu Balan, Robert Gutter, Manuel Hernández Silva, Collin Metters, Antoni Ros Marbà and composers such as Carles Guinovart and Albert Sardà.
+In 2008 he met Joan Guinjoan who became one of his main mentors.

-He has conducted in festivals and auditoriums such as L'Auditori of Barcelona, the Palau de la Música, the Barcelona Grec Festival, the Castell de Peralada Festival, the Pocket Opera Festival of Barcelona and the Pau Casals International Music Festival.
-He has conducted ensembles such as the Granada Symphony Orchestra, the Eivissa Symphony Orchestra, the Elche Symphony Orchestra, the Giorquestra, the Orquestra Camerata Musicae, the Orquestra Camerata XXI, the Eduard Toldrà Camerata, and the Terrassa 48 Chamber Orchestra.
-Internationally, he has debuted in America with the Mendoza Philharmonic Orchestra (Argentina) and condcuted ensembles such as the Arts Symphony Orchestra of Culiacán (Mexico), the Orchestra of Catalogne (France), the Philharmonic Orchestra 'Mihail Jora' of Bacau (Rumania), and the Thüringen Philharmonic (Germany).
-He also has conducted contemporary music ensembles such as Grup 21 or Sitges 94 of the Contemporary Music Foundation, and from 2017 he is musical director of the ensemble Barcelona Modern Project.
+As a conductor he has performed at the Auditorium of Barcelona, The Off Liceu cycle of the Liceu Opera Barcelona, the Palau of Music, the Barcelona Grec Festival, the Peralada Castle Festival, the Pocket Opera Festival of Barcelona and the Pau Casals International Music Festival.
+He has conducted the Granada Symphony Orchestra, The Córdoba Symphony Orchestra, the Ibiza Symphony Orchestra, the Elche Symphony Orchestra, the Giorquestra, the Camerata Musicae Orchestra, the Camerata XXI Orchestra, the Eduard Toldrà Camerata, the Royal Artistic Circle Orchestra of Barcelona and the Terrassa 48 Chamber Orchestra.
+Internationally, he has debuted in America with the Mendoza Philharmonic Orchestra (Argentina) and conducted the Arts Symphony Orchestra of Culiacán (Mexico), the Orchestra of Catalogne (France), the Filarmonica Mihail Jora Bacau (Rumania) and the Thüringen Philharmonic (Germany).
+Between 2004 and 2009, he was conductor of the Sant Jordi Wind Ensemble and currently he is associated conductor of the Catalan Chamber Orchestra.

-He has been awarded in several national and international composition awards, such as the Andrés Gaos Composition Prize (A Coruña, 2014) —for his work From the bottom of the mirror for symphony orchestra—, in the International Composition Competition 'City of Tarragona' —for his work Echoes for pino and symphony orchestra—, and the Oare String Orchestra Composing Competition (United Kingdom, 2004) —for his work Path of seconds for string orchestra.
-He also has received commissions such as the World Symposium on Choral Music (2017), L'Auditori of Barcelona ('Cantània', 2015), the Cervera Music Festival (2014), the Sardanist Federation of Catalonia (2014 ,2012), the Orfeó Català Foundation — Palau de la Música (2006, 2008, 2011), the Sant Cugat Symphony Orchestra (2005), the Pocket Opera Festival of Barcelona (2004) and the Memorial Joaquim Serra (2001).
+As a composer he has written for a wide range of vocal and instrumental ensembles and genres, with which he has been awarded in several national and international competitions, such as the Andrés Gaos Composition Prize (A Coruña, 2014), in the International Composition Competition 'City of Tarragona', the Oare String Orchestra Composing Competition (United Kingdom, 2004), the City of Reus Prizes and the Francesc Basil Memorial (2000).
+He also has received commissions such as the Granada Symphony Orchestra (2018), the World Symposium on Choral Music (2017), L'Auditori of Barcelona ('Cantània', 2015), the Cervera Music Festival (2014), the Sardanist Federation of Catalonia (2014 ,2012), the Orfeó Català Foundation — Palau de la Música (2006, 2008, 2011), the Sant Cugat Symphony Orchestra (2005), the Pocket Opera Festival of Barcelona (2004) and the Memorial Joaquim Serra (2001).